Omegaeye/cryptonite/README.md

 - `bundle exec rspec` to run the test suite

 ### Sample of Tests Across the App

+  - Testing includes coverage of all endpoint with happy and sad path and edge case.

 #### Search Happy Path